agentic-payments

 Does the description disclose side effects, auth requirements, rate limits, or destructive behavior?

-Annotations already declare readOnlyHint and idempotentHint.
-The description adds context by stating it does not fetch prices, charge wallet, or submit payment, and it returns service notes and pricing docs, going beyond annotations.
+Annotations already provide readOnlyHint, idempotentHint, and destructiveHint.
+The description adds value by stating it does not fetch prices, charge a wallet, or submit payment, and clarifies it is read-only, reinforcing and expanding on the annotations.

 Agents need to know what a tool does to the world before calling it.
 Descriptions should go beyond structured annotations to explain consequences.